OpenUG/OpenUG/README.md

 skills: PHP, HTML, CSS, JS
 talks:
     - @talk:fire-drone
 ---

+# Speaker Profile: Alice

+Alice is an example speaker at your user group.
+You can use this space to write a bio for Alice.

+Any talks listed in the metadata section will appear on the right hand side.
+---

 Alice is a student of some university.
 In her spare time she saves polar bears and creates drones that spit fire.